METS-Programme/ugandaemr-usermanual/upgrading.md

 ![Cleanup Address Hierarchy Levels](/assets/cleanup_address_hierarchy_level.png)

 #### Error starting Data Integrity Module
 This error tends to happen from UgandaEMR 1.0.16 that requires this module to be available, which is based on upgrades from old versions of OpenMRS that had the data integrity module installed.
-The old version of a module left a dataintegrity_rule table installed, so the new version cannot replace this table.
+The old version of a module left a dataintegrity tables installed, so the new version cannot replace some tables.

 The fix involves deleting the dataintegrity_rule table using different tools: